-Although the events were equated for how much they affected the characters' desire for money, and although pretest participants rated small change events more likely to interfere with payoffs than large change events, the results for the main study nevertheless followed those of Study 3 in finding more discounting over large changes than over small ones.
+Although the events were equated for how much they affected the characters' desire for money and although pretest participants rated small-change events more likely to interfere with payoffs than large-change events, the results for the main study nevertheless followed those of Study 3 in finding more discounting over large changes than over small ones.

-Larger perceived decreases in psychological connectedness over large change intervals.
-The second panel of Table 1 presents the average connectedness ratings for the characters having significant life experiences at 10, 20, and 30 years.
-As in Study 3, participants perceived significantly larger drop-offs in psychological connectedness for large change intervals than for small change intervals (see left panel of Table 3 for test statistics).
+Larger perceived decreases in psychological connectedness over large-change intervals.
+Table 1 presents the average connectedness ratings for the characters having significant life experiences at 10, 20, and 30 years.
+As in Study 3, participants perceived significantly larger drop-offs in psychological connectedness for large-change intervals than for small-change intervals (see Table 2 for test statistics).

 Relationship between psychological connectedness and discounting.
 We analyzed these data using the same scoring procedure as described in Study 3-larger numbers correspond to greater patience.
 There were 21 inconsistent sets of responses, just over 2% of the data, which we replaced with the middle value of our scale (2.5), as we had in Study 3.
 Omitting these responses does not affect the results.
 Replicating the earlier results, large changes made participants want to expedite the consumption of benefits.
-The median of the within-participant correlations between drop-offs in psychological connectedness and patience for monetary benefits was -.12 (W = 288, p < .01; mean r-to-z = -.13, t (49) = 3.26, p < .01).4 The patience scores in the second panel of Table 2 provide further evidence for the hypothesis.
-Within each column of the table, the smallest scores appear in the large change interval.
+The median of the within-participant correlations between drop-offs in psychological connectedness and patience for monetary benefits was -.12 (W = 288, p < .01; mean r-to-z = $(-.13), t(49) = 3.26, p < .01.^{4}$ The patience scores in Table 3 provide further evidence for the hypothesis.
+Within each column of the table, the smallest scores appear in the large-change interval.
 Overall, the mean patience score was 2.96 for the large-change intervals and significantly larger, 3.11, for the small-change intervals.
-The test statistics appear in the right half of Table 3.
+The test statistics appear in Table 2.

 These results strengthen the case for thinking that life events produce impatience by decreasing psychological connectedness.
-Variations in the character's desire for money or the likelihood that she will receive the designated payout may have had some effect on impatience, since the difference between large change and small change intervals was slightly smaller than in Study 3.
+Variations in the character's desire for money or the likelihood that he or she will receive the designated payout may have had some effect on impatience, since the difference between large-change and small-change intervals was slightly smaller than in Study 3.
 Neither factor, however, overrode the positive relation between connectedness and patience.

-In Studies 3 and 4, we find results that are consistent with Parfit's view of personal identity: The utility of future outcomes depends on how close the person who receives those outcomes is to the person's current self.
-Concern for the future may be scaled by the degree of connectedness between our current and future versions.
-However, "concern for the future" presumably encompasses more than just the preferred timing of payoffs from annuities, and decisions involving discounting represent only a small subset of future-oriented preferences and behaviors (which may or may not cohere with each other; Fuchs, 1982).
-We thus thought it important to test whether the causal relationship established in Studies 3 and 4 extends beyond the temporal discounting of money to time preference, more generally.
-Our final study therefore examines other, non-monetary domains and preferences for negative, as well as positive, outcomes.
+In Studies 3 and 4, we found results consistent with Parfit's (1984) view of personal identity: Discounting depends on how close the person who receives those outcomes is to the person's current self.
+Concern for the future may be scaled by the degree of connectedness between current and future versions.
+However, concern for the future presumably encompasses more than just the preferred timing of payoffs from annuities, and decisions involving discounting represent only a small subset of future-oriented preferences and behaviors (which may or may not cohere with each other; Fuchs, 1982).
+We thus thought it important to test whether the causal relationship established in Studies 3 and 4 extends beyond the temporal discounting of money to time preference more generally.
+Our final study therefore examined other, non-monetary domains and preferences for negative, as well as positive, outcomes.

-Study 5a-b: Third Parties, Extra Vacation and Work Days
+Studies 5a-5b: Third Parties, Extra Vacation and Workdays